 The MYP Method

-MYP currently produces two shows each calendar year: our primary camp production for area students and a fundraiser performance.
+MYP currently produces two shows each calendar year: our primary camp production for area students and a more traditional community theatre production in July called Second Stage.
 Our primary production takes place in June of each year.
 Productions are selected based on anticipated cast size, licensing cost, and appropriateness for age level.
 To date, MYP has only utilized “junior” shows, which limit performance times to under 90 minutes, reduce scripts to only age-appropriate material, and cap the age of performers to the ninth grade.
 This category of production is much more cost effective in terms of licensing, and much more manageable in terms of timeline and young attention spans.

 MYP is open to any student in grades second through ninth grade.
 Our geographic scope is unlimited as well, but logistics generally dictate that our students come from within a 1-hour radius of Maryville, Missouri.
 Registration opens March 1st of each year, and pre-registration is required to ensure we have an accurate count for materials.
 An audition process is held for those students desiring a speaking part, but every student that signs up for MYP is guaranteed an opportunity to perform live on stage.
 Students not wishing to appear on stage may assist with our technical crew, operating spot lights, scenery changes, sound, lights, properties (props), and other related tasks.

 One unique aspect of MYP is our timeline of production: students only rehearse for two weeks before the performance (lead characters rehearse three weeks).
 This accelerated schedule has a number of benefits.
 First, by not monopolizing a large part of the summer break, we have more students available to participate.
 In addition, the shorted timeline helps to secure the higher number of volunteer staff members (currently more than 30).